-1. Issuer: The Hong Kong Mortgage Corporation Limited 香港按揭證券有限公司 2. (i) Series Number: [] (ii) Tranche Number: [] Series, gible with an existing Series, details of that including the date on which the Notes fungible) (iii) Date on which the Notes will be consolidated and form a single Series: [The Notes will be consolidated and form a sing Series with the [Series Number] [identify earlier Tranches] Notes on [the Issue Date / exchange of the Temporary Global Note for interests in the Permanent Global Note, as referred to in paragraph 24 below, which is expected to occur or about [date]] / Not Applicable] 3.
-Specifi ed Currency or Currencies: []
+1. Issuer: ong Kong Mortgage Corporation Limited 揭證券有限公司 2. (i) Series Number: [] (ii) Tranche Number: [] Series, gible with an existing Series, details of that including the date on which the Notes fungible) (iii) Date on which the Notes will be consolidated and form a single Series: Series v Tranch the Ter Perman paragra otes will be consolidated and form a single with the [Series Number] [identify earlier es] Notes on [the Issue Date / exchange of nporary Global Note for interests in the nent Global Note, as referred to in aph 24 below, which is expected to occur on at [date]] / Not Applicable]